-Our tented camp consists of classic safari tents which are accompanied by open-air en-suite bathrooms at the rear, with flushing toilets and warm bucket showers.
-The main area supplies a modest amount of power for charging cameras and other devices.
+Our small camp consists of classic safari tents which are accompanied by open-air en-suite bathrooms at the rear, with flushing toilets and warm bucket showers.
+There are two main areas, one a raised deck overlooking the vast Busanga Plains and another lower level shaded stretch-canvas area with comfortable furniture to recline in the heat of the day!
+The main deck supplies a modest amount of power for charging cameras and other devices.

 Ntemwa-Busanga Plains Camp has access to a vast road network covering the expanse of the Busanga Plains and southern treelines.
 Zambia is one of few places where night drives are permitted and all our vehicles are equipped with spotlights and red-filters.
 Perfect to spot nocturnal animals!